ferrodri/beefy-analysis/README.md

 # How to get historical APY from a contract

-Input the command `npm run historical-APY:arbitrum` or `npm run historical-APY:mainnet` depending on the chain the vault is.
+Input the command `npm run historical-APY:arbitrum contractAddres numOfDays` or `npm run historical-APY:mainnet contractAddres numOfDays` depending on the chain the vault is.

 The contract should also have 2 extra params, the first one is the vault address and the second one the number of past days we want to get historic data from.